ericmustin/dotnet-docker/samples/aspnetapp/README.md

 ## Build and run the sample with Docker (with Datadog Agent)

-To build and run the sample in docker, Correlated Logs and Traces collected by the Datadog Agent
+To build and run the sample in docker, and generate Traces collected by the Datadog Agent

 ```console
 cd samples